Dashboard

 This document aims to guide users in quickly setting up a development environment, including compiling the SDK, flashing firmware, upgrading firmware, and capturing logs.
 Users can download the test files from the SDK to ensure that the EVB (Evaluation Board) functions properly and is compatible with the development environment.

-The RealTek RTL8772GWP Dashboard SDK provides commonly used basic features such as vehicle speed monitoring, GUI framework, and message distribution.
+The Reallek RTL8772GWP Dashboard SDK provides commonly used basic features such as vehicle speed monitoring, GUI framework, and message distribution.
 Additionally, the SDK offers easily expandable API interfaces, facilitating secondary development for Dashboard manufacturers.

 Note

-• The Dashboard example described in this document uses the RealTek RTL8772GWP chip, paired with the EK9716 RGB (800 by 480) display screen.
+• The Dashboard example described in this document uses the Reallek RTL8772GWP chip, paired with the EK9716 RGB (800 by 480) display screen.
 If developers choose to use the default hardware environment described in this document, they can directly run the example project.

 • If you need to adapt to other models of display screens, please refer Port Adaptation LCD for re-adapting the LCD screen driver.

-• Additionally, the RealTek RTL8772GWP chip supports display screen interfaces: i8080, QSPI/SPI, RGB888/RGB565, but does not support MIPI interface.
+• Additionally, the Reallek RTL8772GWP chip supports display screen interfaces: i8080, QSPI/SPI, RGB888/RGB565, but does not support MIPI interface.

 Practical Application Case